jackdoe/zr/README.txt

 behaves, but it is the first time I am exploring random in a search problem.

+There is one more trick being used, in order to prefer things on the top of the files (threads) more than the bottom, I split the blob in 32 chunks, with chunk = max(32,sqrt(line number)), then on query time I create a dismax query with 32 AND queries.. as I said, quite funky!

 # Install

 $ go get github.com/jackdoe/zr/...
 $ go install github.com/jackdoe/zr/cmd/zr
+$ go install github.com/jackdoe/zr/cmd/zr-stackexchange
-$ go install github.com/jackdoe/zr/cmd/zr-sqlite
+$ go install github.com/jackdoe/zr/cmd/zr-stdin
-$ go install github.com/jackdoe/zr/cmd/zr-index
+$ go install github.com/jackdoe/zr/cmd/zr-reindex

 # Build the index

 1. First import the xml docs into sqlite and use html2text on the body, converd ids to strings and tec

+$ ~/go/bin/zr-stackexchange -kind so -posts ~/stackoverflow/Posts.xml -index-questions
-$ ~/go/bin/zr-sqlite -posts ~/downloads/Posts.xml
+$ ~/go/bin/zr-stackexchange -kind so -posts ~/stackoverflow/Posts.xml -index-answers

-# -root is by default ~/.zr-data
+-root is by default ~/.zr-data

 This will take about 2-3 hours, it is single threaded, scan and insert and it inserts about 5k documents per second.